The Wounded Lion: Synopsis

 A poor girl got a job herding cows.
 One day, she heard a moan, and found a lion with a thorn in its paw.
 She pulled it out, and the lion thanked her by licking her hand, but she could not find the cows again.
 Her master beat her and set her to herding donkeys.
 A year later, she found the lion wounded again, and when she aided it, the donkeys vanished.
-Her master beat her again and set to her to herding pigs.
+Her master beat her again and set her to herding pigs.
 A year later, the lion appeared for a third time, wounded, she aided it, the pigs vanished, and she decided to wait and see if she could find them.

 She climbed a tree and saw a man coming down a path and vanishing behind a rock at sunset.
 She decided to stay until she saw him come out.
 At dawn, a lion came out.
 She went down and behind the rock.
 A beautiful house stood there; she tidied it up and ate a meal before coming out to climb the same tree.
 The man came at the same time, and the next morning, the lion looked about before going on.

 After three days of this, she could not discover his secret, so she descended and asked him.
 He told that he was enchanted by a giant into that form by day and was the lion she had helped; furthermore, the giant had stolen the cows, donkeys, and pigs in revenge for her aid.
 She wanted to free the man.
 He told her that the only way was to get a lock of hair from the king's daughter and make a cloak from it for the giant.